-Factors such as stress, lack of sleep, antibiotics, illness, aging and poor diet choices can often lead to an imbalance of your digestive tract bacteria.
+Factors such as stress, lack of sleep, antibiotics, illness, aging and poor diet choices can lead to an imbalance of your digestive tract bacteria.
 Certain probiotics, mostly found in dairy products and some fortified cereals, can help to maintain the balance of “good” bacteria in the digestive tract.
-Try a daily helping of yogurt with probiotics, such as Activia.
+Try a daily helping of yogurt with probiotics.

 Water is one of those essential elements for a healthy digestive system.
 Adequate hydration gives your digestive system the moisture it needs to properly function.
 Also, sometimes our bodies mistake hunger for thirst, so stay hydrated to prevent unnecessary overeating.
 Try keeping water with lemon slices around to help boost your intake.

 4. Become a frequent flyer

 Eat small, frequent meals throughout the day to keep your metabolism revved up, your blood sugar balanced and your energy up.
 This can also help you avoid feeling ravenous at your next meal, which in turn can lead to eating larger portions of high-fat foods that can slow your digestion.
 Try ruining your appetite before going to a party or out to dinner with a nutrient-dense snack like a handful of nuts or a plain yogurt.